Gambling on papal conclaves: 19th century

-According to a New York Times article following the papal conclave, 1878: "The Italians are all superstitious, and all fond of the lottery.
+According to a New York Times article following the 1878 papal conclave: "The Italians are all superstitious, and all fond of the lottery.
 Every great event leads to speculation in numbers.
 The deaths and advents of the Popes has always given rise to an excessive amount of gambling in the lottery, and today the people of Italy are in a state of excitement that is indescribable.
 Figures are picked out which have some relation with the life or death of Pius IX.
 Every day large sums are paid for tickets in the lottery about to be drawn."

 20th century

-Gambling over the outcomes of the papal conclave, 1903 and papal conclave, 1922 was covered in several newspapers.
-With the 1903 conclave, the Italian government-run lottery offered odds on the pope's death and, had Pope Leo XIII died a week earlier, the government would have lost over $1,000,000.
+Gambling over the outcomes of the 1903 papal conclave and 1922 papal conclave was covered in several newspapers.

+Pope Gregory XIV's bull of excommunication as a penalty for such wagers was never specifically rescinded, but was abrogated (along with all provisions of canon law associated with the ius decretalium) by the 1917 Code of Canon Law.

-There was extensive betting in Britain over the elections of Pope John Paul I and Pope John Paul II, and the English Catholic primate, the Archbishop of Westminster felt it necessary to forbid participation by Catholics.
+There was extensive betting in Britain over the elections of Pope John Paul I and Pope John Paul II, and the English Catholic primate, Basil Hume, the Archbishop of Westminster, felt it necessary to forbid participation by Catholics.

 21st century

 Paddy Power, Ireland's largest bookmaker, started taking bets on the successor of Pope John Paul II five years before the pontiff's death.
 British bookmakers such as Pinnacle Sports and William Hill plc also offered such bets, with significantly different odds.

+As per Reuters, such bets "fall into the novelty category of one-off events that cannot be judged by conventional statistics or sporting form".
+In this wise the fantasy league method has been employed.

+2005 papal conclave

-Cardinal Ratzinger, the eventual choice of the papal conclave, 2005 as Pope Benedict XVI, started out with 12-1 odds, but was a 3-1 favorite at the time of the conclave.
-Mr. Power, the proprietor of Paddy Power, was evicted from St. Peter's Square by security staff before the start of the 2005 conclave for displaying his betting prices, by what he claims were undercover police officers.
-Paddy Power alone took over $382,000 in bets on the conclave, making it—according to Mr. Power—"the biggest non-sports betting market of all time".
+Cardinal Ratzinger, the eventual choice of the 2005 papal conclave as Pope Benedict XVI, started out with 12–1 odds, but was a 3–1 favorite at the time of the conclave.
+David Power, the proprietor of Paddy Power, was evicted from St. Peter's Square by security staff before the start of the 2005 conclave for displaying his betting prices, by what he claims were undercover police officers.
+Paddy Power alone took over $382,000 in bets on the conclave, making it — according to Power — "the biggest non-sports betting market of all time."

-With Pope Benedict XVI's resignation on February 28, 2013, Paddy Power's website for Papal conclave, 2013 lists the current successors to Pope Benedict XVI.
-On March 13, 2013, Jorge Mario Bergoglio was elected Pope Francis.
-Prior to Pope Francis' election, the odds were 25-to-1 of Bergoglio becoming pope, according to betting company William Hill Plc.
-Paddy Power's website also posted 25-to-1 odds shortly before Pope Francis' election.

-Gambling on Papal conclaves is largely internet based, as most conventional sport books, such as those in Las Vegas, do not accept bets on election outcomes.
-A handicapper for Bally's and Paris Las Vegas said the casinos refused to accept bets on the election because of "taste" concerns.
-The practice is illegal in the United States under the Federal Wire Act of 1961.
+Most conventional sport books, such as those in Las Vegas, did not accept bets on election outcomes.
+A handicapper for Bally's and Paris Las Vegas said the casinos refused to accept bets on the 2005 election because of "taste" concerns.